liaosite/liaosite.github.io/_pages/about.md

   - /about.html
 ---

-I'm now the PhD student of Xidian University.
+I'm now the PhD student of Xidian University, supervised by Weisheng Dong.